hansiverts/SMA-Russian-News-/README.md

 ## The Dataset
 The choice of dataset was driven by our intent to understand the development of Russian official rhetoric.
 While we initally struggled with finding a fitting dataset – initially failing to produce interesting results from a 1000-article Factiva dataset – we eventually discovered a comprehensive dataset of all Russian language news items published on the Russian Ministry of Foreign Affairs webpage.
-The dataset, retrievable from [this link](https://tadadit.xyz/datasets/2024/russian_institutions_2024/mid.ru_ru_2024/), was compiled by researched Giorgio Comai as part of a research project supported by the Italian Ministry of Foreign Affairs.
+The dataset, retrievable from [this link](https://tadadit.xyz/datasets/2024/russian_institutions_2024/mid.ru_ru_2024/), was compiled by researcher Giorgio Comai as part of a project supported by the Italian Ministry of Foreign Affairs.
 The full corpus covers the period from January 2, 2003, to December 31, 2023, with a total of 56,203 articles.
-A corresponding dataset of English language Russian MFA news items is also available, but is significantly smaller and therefore inferior to the Russian language corpus.
+A corresponding dataset of English language Russian MFA news items is also available, but is significantly smaller than the Russian language corpus.
+Given the group's strong familiarity with Russian language, we therefore instinctively chose the latter.